 Situated only 850m from shore it is a very short boat ride.
 As you ascend to about 15m you get to the top of the wall and then pass along a table like surface gradually descending to a depth of 18m. keep your eyes open for the most spectacular and interesting creatures you have ever seen !
 The reefs main attractions are cleaning shrimp found at the end of the dive.
 In 2015 the sea moths came back and we had many great dives with those.

 Average depth 18m -Maximum depth 24m

-Experience the amazing feeling when descending onto a reef between green turtles some of which do not seem bothered by the presence of divers as they much on the reef.
+Experience the amazing feeling when descending onto a reef between families of green turtles, which do not even seem bothered by presence of divers.
 The depths range from 14m to 20m and it is situated only minutes away from Guinjata resort.

 Average depth 12m – Maximum depth 18m

 Pao Rock and the Pinnacles are a macro photographer’s first choice with brightly coloured nudibranches, well-camouflaged leaf fish and a variety of shrimp not to mention hundreds of nemos.